Emergency and Risk Support

-Risk and emergency preparedness can be challenging topics for museums to effectively manage on an ongoing basis.
+Emergency preparedness and risk management can be challenging topics for museums to effectively manage on an ongoing basis.
 Museum Development East Midlands offers a range of support in these areas to ensure staff; buildings and collections are safeguarded as much as possible no matter what the scale of your organisation.

 The below will be launched in March 2019 – and further details about the below will be released on our website and in our e-news.

-Risk and Emergency Preparedness Network: There is a network for staff and volunteers who have particular interest in this area to come together twice a year to share best practice and expertise as well as shape future resources and gain peer support.
+Emergency and Risk Network: There is a network for staff and volunteers who have particular interest in this area to come together twice a year to share best practice and expertise as well as shape future resources and gain peer support.

 Training and Workshops: There will be several workshops a year focused on particular subjects in this area.
 To see upcoming events please visit the MDEM website events page.